ncatlab/nlab-content/pages/2/1/8/2/2812/content.md

 ## References

-An explicit description of the cochains that express the homotopy symmetry of the cup product is discussoin from page 30 on of the old
+An explicit description of the cochains that express the homotopy symmetry of the cup product is discussion from page 30 on of the old

 * N. Steenrod, [[SteenrodOnCohomologyOperations.pdf:file]], Colloquium lectures (1957)